Issues Involving Premises Liability Personal Injury Claims – Personal Injury Attorney in Boca Raton

 - Trespasser: A person who enters the premises without license, invitation or any other right, and intrudes for some definite purpose of his/her own, or at his/her own convenience, or merely as an idler with no apparent purpose, other than perhaps to satisfy his/her curiosity.

-For Public Invitees, Business Invitees,
+For Public Invitees, Business Invitees, and Licensees by Invitation:

 - To correct or warn of any dangers that the owner knows or should have known of by the use of reasonable care, and which the visitor cannot or should not know of by the use of reasonable care.